 Intelligent BPM (iBPM) tools are, to keep it simple, traditional BPM tools enhanced with AI engines.
 It is widely used in Enterprises and big organizations that have to deal with complex and dynamic processes.

 Additionally, iBPM helps eliminate gaps between different applications and heavily focuses on processes.
 It ensures that the workflows are seamless and employees can accomplish their tasks with minimum to no hiccups.
-The main goal is to ensure a high level of governance, data integrity, compliance, and efficiency.
+The main goal is to ensure business process compliance, a high level of governance, data integrity, and efficiency.

 Tools like Digital Adoption Platforms can help you with Business Process Management.
 They can be used to analyze processes and also to create customized workflows that guide employees to complete tasks, adhering to internal and external policies.